TrudeEH/web/content/notes/ready/how_to_computer/index.md

 The assembly for LEG might even be simpler than OVERTURE's.
 There are a few things to keep in mind, though:
 - `REG4` was renamed to `ADDR`, as it is more commonly used as the memory address, opposed to a regular register.
 - There is no `COPY` statement.
 Instead, `ADD` a value with 0 to select a destination to copy to.
 Keep in mind that 0 is `REG0` in this context, so it must be kept empty while copying values.
 - If a value in a command is 0, it must be typed with an actual 0 in that place.
 This is because the clock is fixed, and if an instruction only uses 2 or 3 bytes instead of 4, the unused bytes must be set to 0, to not misalign the next clock cycle.
 A solution to this problem would be to implement a variable counter, capable of skipping unused bytes.
-This would complicate the physical circuit quite a bit, and so I decided against implementing it.
+This would complicate the physical circuit quite a bit, and so I decided against implementing it for this example.

 #### Assembly Codes